In a world of gold,

 Since Cedric did not reply, Bluey asked with concern:

 …“What’s the matter, sausage?”
 Cedric told him about the deep darkness and food and home.

 …“No worries, old chum.
 Just cling on.
 You’ll find lots of stuff when you climb around on me.
 I’ll be the cleanest tuna in all the seven seas.”

 Oh, what would happen with Cedric without his curiosity?

 …“A bit like ‘third dimension’ for me, I reckon,” followed by a rumbling laugh.

 Cedric tried to find out more, but Bluey started getting a headache with all this mind-talking and concentrating.
 Clearly, he had arrived at the end of his understanding of things.

 …“Why don’t you go and find some food.”
 There was a finality in his voice.

 Cedric had learned, at this point, there was no point in poking with more questions.
-Talking about food, he noticed, there was a croaking in his stomach and quickly and surely, he was off on a mission.
+Talking about food, he noticed, there was a croaking in his stomach, and quickly and positively, he was off on a mission.
 He was on his way exploring Bluey’s surface.
 From where he was, at the front, he could not see the end.
-And truly, there was food all the way.
+And indeed, there was food all the way.
 Fresh, juicy and flavoursome and no sand.
 What a luxury.

 End of Part 3